dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 :::code language="csharp" source="snippets/system-text-json-how-to-5-0/csharp/QuotedNumbers.cs" highlight="27-28":::

-When you use `System.Text.Json` indirectly through ASP.NET Core, quoted numbers are allowed when deserializing because ASP.NET Core specifies [web default options](xref:System.Text.Json.JsonSerializerDefaults.Web).
+When you use System.Text.Json indirectly through ASP.NET Core, quoted numbers are allowed when deserializing because ASP.NET Core specifies [web default options](xref:System.Text.Json.JsonSerializerDefaults.Web).

-To allow quoted numbers for specific properties, fields, or types, use the [[JsonNumberHandling]](xref:System.Text.Json.Serialization.JsonNumberHandlingAttribute) attribute.
+To allow or write quoted numbers for specific properties, fields, or types, use the [[JsonNumberHandling]](xref:System.Text.Json.Serialization.JsonNumberHandlingAttribute) attribute.
 ::: zone-end

 ::: zone pivot="dotnet-core-3-1"
 <xref:System.Text.Json> in .NET Core 3.1 doesn't support serializing or deserializing numbers surrounded by quotation marks.
-For more information, see [Quoted numbers](system-text-json-migrate-from-newtonsoft-how-to.md#quoted-numbers).
+For more information, see [Allow or write numbers in quotes](system-text-json-migrate-from-newtonsoft-how-to.md#allow-or-write-numbers-in-quotes).
 ::: zone-end

 ## Immutable types and Records

 ::: zone pivot="dotnet-5-0"
-`System.Text.Json` can use a parameterized constructor, which makes it possible to deserialize an immutable class or struct.
+System.Text.Json can use a parameterized constructor, which makes it possible to deserialize an immutable class or struct.
 For a class, if the only constructor is a parameterized one, that constructor will be used.
 For a struct, or a class with multiple constructors, specify the one to use by applying the [[JsonConstructor]](xref:System.Text.Json.Serialization.JsonConstructorAttribute.%23ctor%2A) attribute.
 When the `[JsonConstructor]` attribute is not used, a public parameterless constructor is always used if present.
 The `[JsonConstructor]` attribute can only be used with public constructors.
 The following example uses the `[JsonConstructor]` attribute:

 :::code language="csharp" source="snippets/system-text-json-how-to-5-0/csharp/ImmutableTypes.cs" highlight="13":::